 Putting it all together

 Adding to the complexity when trying to differentiate ADHD from typical preschool behavior is one hallmark of the condition: variability.
 The same child may behave well at certain times but not at others, so parents may wonder why the child can’t “get it together” more consistently.
-This likely has something to do with the fact that children with ADHD are often: More sensitive to environmental factors than other children; tend to do better in one-on-one situations; and act differently in the presence of an authority figure and when rewards or high-interest motivators are present.
-Despite this day-to-day or moment-to-moment variability in performance, children with condition show ADHD-related behaviors in more than one setting.
+This likely has something to do with the fact that children with ADHD often are: 1) more sensitive to environmental factors than other children; 2) tend to do better in one-on-one situations; and 3) act differently in the presence of an authority figure and when rewards or high-interest motivators are present.
+Despite this day-to-day or moment-to-moment variability in performance, children with the condition show ADHD-related behaviors in more than one setting.
 Not just at home or just at school, but in both.

 As you’re answering the above questions and considering whether your child’s behavior is consistent with ADHD or not, think about how often the behavior is happening and how intense it is.
 When a child has ADHD, there is a long-standing, high frequency, chronic nature to the concerning behaviors.
 If this is the case for your child, it may be time to contact your doctor.
 He or she can point you in the right direction from there, and may recommend a consultation with an ADHD Center or developmental-behavioral specialist.